kdeldycke/awesome-engineering-team-management/readme.md

 - [The Technical Interview is an Ego Trip](https://blog.kowsheek.com/the-technical-interview-is-an-ego-trip/) - Starts with anecdote of developers using a job interview as a vehicule to demonstrate their superiority.
 Then the author details a reasonable interview process that is trying to not waste anyone's time.

+- [The Intangible Skills You Can't Interview For](https://staysaasy.com/leadership/2021/04/12/the-intangible-skills-you-cant-interview-for.html) - “1) Cut-Through on Crappy Tasks; 2) Knowing How to Finish;
+3) Knowing How to Start; 4) Giving (And Receiving) Diagonal Feedback; 5) Harnessing the Value of Intangibles.”

 - [Back-End Developer Interview Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A great source of inspiration.

 - [Reverse interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 Be prepared to answer them as a manager.